Deconstructing Simplex

 Proving the Implementation

-We now prove that the implementation above satisfies the six Graded-Broadcast properties.
+We now prove that the implementation above satisfies the five CGB properties.

-If some honest party sends <Final, v, x>, then all honest parties will receive a regular certificate.
+If some honest party sends <Final, v, x>, then it first delivered a regular certificate for $x$ and forwarded it.
+Eventually all honest parties receive and deliver that regular certificate.

 Otherwise, no honest party sends <Final, v, x>.
-Then every honest party reaches time $T_v = 3\Delta$ and sends <Vote, v, ⊥>.
-Hence every honest party will see a skip certificate.
-Clearly after GST the gap is at most $\Delta$.
+Then every honest party eventually reaches time $T_v > 3\Delta$ and sends <Vote, v, ⊥>.
+Hence every honest party eventually sees a skip certificate.

 Follows from the fact that certificates are forwarded.

-Suppose for contradiction that the adversary produces both a valid strong certificate for $x$ and a valid skip certificate with tag $v$.
-Their two sets of $n-f$ messages intersect in some honest party.
+Now suppose for contradiction that the adversary produces both a valid strong certificate for $x$ and a valid skip certificate with tag $v$.
+Their two sets of $n-f$ messages intersect in an honest party.

 But an honest party never sends both <Final, v, x> and <Vote, v, ⊥>: it sends <Vote, v, ⊥> only if it has not yet sent Final.
 This is a contradiction.